Submit an article

 All use of material, either direct or indirect, should be accompanied by an appropriate in-text citation, including material previously published by the author, which should be rewritten or summarised to avoid text-recycling or self-plagiarism.

-Manuscripts by non-native English speakers should be professionally proofread prior to submission.
+Manuscripts should be proofread, professionally if needed, prior to submission.

 Do not use “ibid.” in in-text citations.